Bob Dylan’s Guitars and Gear

 As a songwriter and musician, Dylan has sold more than 100 million records worldwide, and released 35 studio albums.
 He has been described as one of the most influential figures of the 20th century, and was included in the Time 100: The Most Important People of the Century, and the Rolling Stone magazine ranked him at Number Two in their 2011 list of “100 Greatest Artists” of all time.

 Bob Dylan’s Acoustic Guitars:

 This was Dylan’s first acoustic guitar.
-As he wrote in Chronicles, he traded it in 1959 while staying in Minneapolis, for the electric guitar which seemed useless for him at that moment, and played it for couple of years after.
-He was probably inspired to get a 00 sized Martin by Woody Gurthrie who often played them
+As he wrote in “Chronicles”, he traded it in 1959 while staying in Minneapolis for an electric guitar which seemed useless for him at that moment, and played it for couple of years that followed.

 This guitar can be seen at the EMP museum in Seattle.

 This was Dylan’s second guitar.
 It’s hard to say what model it is exactly, but by looking at the Gibson logo on the headstock, it must have been made before 1948 when Gibson switched to a different logo design.
 Bob’s J-50 also had a teardrop-shaped pickguard, which was used on ’47 and ’50 models.
 Based on these two details, we can almost safely conclude that this guitar was made in 1947.

 Dylan’s Gibson can bee seen on cover of the “Bob Dylan” album released in 1962.
 It was also used for few songs on “The Freewheelin’” album in 1963.